 Where does Vincent van Gogh sit on the hierarchy of needs?

 Jim Clemmer and Art MacNeil make an important criticism of Maslow’s Hierarchy of Needs theory in their book “Leadership skills for Every Manager” (ISBN 0861889630).
 The book is out of print.
-But you may find a copy of it in a university library (If you’ve got it and no longer want it, get in touch with me).
+But you may find a copy of it in a university library.